TUMFTM/Lecture_AI_in_Automotive_Technology/Lecture 3 Practice Session/README.md

-# Artificial Intelligence in Automotive Technology - Lecture 3
+# Artificial Intelligence in Automotive Technology - Lecture 3 Practice Session

 In the practice session of lecture 3 we will show you and introduction to the practical usage of linear regression.
 In different examples we show you how to use the scikit learn toolbox for applying linear regression.